 When it comes to account currency and the available base currency of Plus500, every major pair is available to be used.
 Actually, the broker tries to match your base currency to that of where you live.
 If you need to change it, simply contact support.

 Plus500 ZAR base currency is available to traders in South Africa.
-The broker is also available and regulated in Indonesia, although it does not accept IDR.
-Plus500 does accept Singapore Dollar though.
+Plus500 also accepts Singapore Dollar though.

 Plus500 account funding should be easy.
 Accepted methods for funding include credit/debit cards, Paypal, Skrill (from 2nd deposit only), and bank transfer.

 The methods of payment available to you do not depend on the jurisdiction, but the country you are living in.
 Bank transfers may receive a fee, but not from Plus500, this is up to the policy of your bank.

 If you deposit an unsupported base currency, you will incur a small conversation fee to a tradable base currency.

 - €100 with your credit or debit card.